Monolith Card Review

 Open the Monolith app, select the amount and token to convert, then confirm the transaction with your wallet.
 ETH or tokens move from your smart contract to Monolith, who converts them to EUR or GBP for your card balance.

-Get Monolith Card
+Open Monolith Card provider page

 No deposit required to explore